SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/stream/Stream.md

 	.map(e -> e.getSalary())
 	.reduce((subtotal,element) -> subtotal+element);
 ```
-We can also provide initial value, and if the stream is empty we get initial value insted of empty Optional.
+We can also provide initial value, and if the stream is empty we get initial value insted of an empty Optional.
 ```
 int sum = Employee.getEmployees().stream()
 	.map(e -> e.getSalary())